XuanYang-cn/Stones/REST-EN.md

-# What is REST and RESTful Web API?
+# What is REST and RESTful Web API

 **Re**presentational **s**tate **t**ransfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.